johnbintz/svggvs/README.md

 * (visible): The layer is always visible, regardless if it's specified in `#active_layers`
 * (protect): The layer will not be deleted if it is hidden.
 Good for clone sources.
+* (child visible): The layer will be visible if its parent layer is also made visible.
+Good if you break artwork up into multiple layers (inks, colors, shading, etc.)

 Hiding/showing layers is the way that you make certain card elements appear/disappear on different types of cards with with different properties.
 You can also replace the text in